-Renault chairman taking pay cut, Spain wants more borrowing
+Virus puts brakes on US economic engine: consumer spending

 LETTING OURSELVES GO: The phrase “the COVID-15” is gallows humor for potentially universal weight gain with so many people holed up in their homes.
 Gyms are closed, bicycle trails are cordoned off, and even walking outside can be risky.
 And makeup?
 Why bother.

 — The credit ratings agency Moody’s downgraded Coty and pH Beauty, both cosmetics companies, on Friday.
 People are not going to work, to bars, and when they travel outdoors, it is often with a covered face.
 None of that bodes well for makeup or skin products.
-“Demand will be adversely affected by ongoing competitive pressures, closures at department stores and specialty retailers, and governmental recommended social distancing reflecting efforts to contain the coronavirus.

 — Planet Fitness, which operates about 2,000 gyms, furloughed all employees at the locations it directly controls.
 Store managers will be kept on to oversee the properties.
 The company continues to pay benefits to employees who was enrolled in those programs.